churris-x/churris-x/README.md

 <details close>
   <summary>Alfred VLC Remote Workflow</summary>

   This is an add-on to the very popular Alfred Mac App, which adds a command palette with many extended features, such as your own personal workflows.
 This is actually a continuation of an old workflow that stopped being developed.
-Saddly it did not have some features I really would have like, so I ended up continuing and making my own modifications.
+Saddly, it did not have some features I really would have liked, so I ended up continuing and making my own modifications.

   This was a very fun project, and understanding how to correctly pick up and continue a GPL v3 project was quite challenging.